craftcms/docs/docs/commerce/3.x/update-cart-customer.md

 <form>
 ```

-Alternatively, as seen in the [example templates](example-templates.md), you can set this flag on the `commerce/payments/pay` controller action:
+Alternatively, as seen in the [example templates](example-templates.md), you can set this flag on the `commerce/payments/pay` form action:

 ```twig
 <input type="hidden" name="action" value="commerce/payments/pay">